 Australian Culture Stereotypes and Myths List – The Truthful, Almost Accurate and Downright Silly!

-After Oprah’s recent visit to Australia which generated a tonne of publicity, but probably not too many extra visitors because the strong Australian dollar is making the place a tad expensive, I’ve decided to confirm and maybe bust a few Australian Culture Stereotypes that are often thrown around about Australians.
+After Oprah’s recent visit to Australia which generated a tonne of publicity, but probably not too many extra visitors because the strong Australian dollar is making the place a tad expensive, I’ve decided to confirm and maybe bust a few Australian Culture Stereotypes that are often thrown around about Australians (including the rather colourful Australian Slang, Expressions and Colloquialisms.

 Mostly, we’re a fairly casual lot and don’t take ourselves too seriously.
 My ideal day at the office is shown below: